 Grin widening, Sano jumped up.
 “Well, this is good news.
 If it means your job’s not sucking as much anymore, I mean.”
 Clapping Chou on the back, he added, “You’re a good guy, houki.
 Let’s go drink sometime; my treat.”

-The sword-collector was slightly confused at this, not having thought their often-dubious friendship was to the point of going drinking together, nor that he’d said anything today to push it to that point… However, it wasn’t an offer he was about to refuse, so he just grinned back and said, “You mean your tab’s treat?”
+The sword-collector was slightly confused at this, not having thought their often-dubious friendship had progressed to going drinking together, nor that he’d said anything today to push it to that point… However, it wasn’t an offer he was about to refuse, so he just grinned back and said, “You mean your tab’s treat?”

 “Yeah, something like that,” Sano agreed, stuffing his hands in his pockets and ambling toward the door.
 That mysterious smile had returned to his face, and he already seemed a mile away, at least in thought.